ethans333/soundcloudTerminal/README.md

 # soundcloudTerminal  🎛️
 Utilize SoundCloud within a terminal environment.
 Play SoundCloud songs by searching a song or an artist.
-If you plan to use any of the code featured in this project please give me credit with a link to my github!
+If you plan to use any of the code featured in this project please give me credit!

 ## Dependencies
 Make sure [node.js](https://nodejs.org/en/download/) is installed!

-To install the dependencies either run the npm installations listed below in the ```soundcloudTerminal``` directory or run the ```install-dependencies.bat``` as administrator.
+To install the dependencies either run the npm installations listed below within the ```soundcloudTerminal``` directory or run the ```install-dependencies.bat``` file as administrator.
 ```
 npm install puppeteer
 npm install terminal-image